-The Authority will establish a hotline for property owners and public water agencies to report changes to wells, springs, and seeps on their property during construction.
-The hotline number will be included in the notice to be sent to all property owners and public water agencies prior to construction and will be prominently posted at each of the work areas.
-The Authority will check the hotline daily and respond to all calls within 24 hours.
+The Authority would establish a hotline for property owners and public water agencies to report changes to wells, springs, and seeps on their property during construction.
+The hotline number would be included in the notice to be sent to all property owners and public water agencies prior to construction and would be prominently posted at each of the work areas.
+The Authority would check the hotline daily and respond to all calls within 24 hours.